 In the Fall of 2013 the City undertook a community consultation process to review the use of e-bikes on trails and sidewalks.
-Based on the feedback the City will be amending by-laws to continue to allow e-bikes on trails and to prohibit the use of e-bikes on sidewalks.
+Based on the feedback the Parks and Facilities By-law has been updated to allow the use of e-bikes on trails and the Bicycle and Skateboard By-law has been updated to prohibit the use of e-bikes on sidewalks.

 Durham Region Transit